-Constraints on within-host evolution
+Constraints on viral evolution within their hosts

 We aim to disentangle these different constraints and characterize how they act on virus evolution.
+In particular, we are interested how other viruses that co-infect the host may influence evolutionary trajectories.

-• Mongelli et al. (2022) Innate immune pathways act synergistically to constrain RNA virus evolution in Drosophila melanogaster.
+- Mongelli et al. (2022) Innate immune pathways act synergistically to constrain RNA virus evolution in Drosophila melanogaster.
 Nature Ecology & Evolution 6: 565-578. doi: 10.1038/s41559-022-01697-z

 Ancient virus evolution

-• Patrono et al. (2022) Archival influenza virus genomes from Europe reveal genomic variability during the 1918 pandemic.
+- Patrono et al. (2022) Archival influenza virus genomes from Europe reveal genomic variability during the 1918 pandemic.
 Nature Communications 13(1): 2314 doi: 10.1038/s41467-022-29614-9

 Viral ecology using genomics